pRizz/iota-transaction-spammer-webapp/replay attack.md

 ### Recommendation

 All that needs to be done to fix this is keep track of the unique hash of each signed transaction bundle.
-With this information make a rule that the same bundle hash cannot be used twice.
+With this information make a rule that the same bundle hash cannot be used twice within a subtangle.

 ### Conclusion